Dante-Broggi/rfcs/text/0000-size-ne-stride.md

 For this reason, Rust provides the `Strided` trait, and the `std::mem::store_size_of` and `std::mem::stride_of` functions.

 The `Strided` trait is the trait which promises that the preceding code is both well formed and correct.
-Similar to `Sized`, `Strided` is an `auto trait` which is implicitly assumed for all generic parameters and can be explicitly rejected using `T: ?Strided`.
+Similar to `Sized`, `Strided` is an implicit `auto trait` which is implicitly assumed for all generic parameters and can be explicitly rejected using `T: ?Strided`.

 The two functions take on the two options available for `std::mem::size_of` when the guarantees of Strided may fail to hold:
 * `std::mem::store_size_of<T: ?Strided>` returns the number of bytes which may be stored when one has a `*mut T`.